 Conversely, you might need to place more orders or carry safety or buffer stock.

-This means that when purchasing from suppliers, it’s essential to understand the impact their MOQ could have on your inventory levels.
-You should always aim to find the optimal level of inventory where you have enough stock to meet demand, with some safety or buffer stock, but you aren’t investing capital in unnecessary excess stock that could become obsolete.
+This means, it’s essential to understand the impact supplier MOQs could have on your inventory levels.
+You should always aim to find the optimal level of inventory where you have enough stock to meet demand, with some safety or buffer stock, but without investing capital in unnecessary excess stock that could become obsolete.

-Here’s an example: you need to create an order for item A to send to your main supplier but realize that you’re below their minimum order quantity.
+For example, you need to place an order for item A from your main supplier, but realize that you’re below their minimum order quantity.

 You add more of item A, and, even though there’s no forecasted demand, order some of item B to bump up your quota and then top off the order with some of item C to hit the magic MOQ number.